Partition regularity in imaginary quadratic rings of integers: An outline for the proof of the density regularity result

 \subsection{A further break down for Theorem \ref{secondreduction}}

 The next part of our proof strategy differs from the path taken in \cite{S23}.
-We do not attempt to use a decomposition result that works for all elements of $\mathcal{M}$ simultaneously (which, as we discussed, would not cover the case of Pythagorean pairs), but instead divide $\mathcal{M}$ into its aperiodic and multiplicative parts.
-In order to ensure that the splitting is a truly disjoint union, we need to develop an analog of Hal\'asz's theorem for number fields.
-This will be carried out in detail in Section~\ref{SEChalasz}.
+We do not attempt to use a decomposition result that works for all elements of $\mathcal{M}$ simultaneously (which, as we discussed, would not cover the case of Pythagorean pairs), but instead divide $\mathcal{M}$ into its aperiodic and pretentious parts.
+In order to ensure that the splitting is a truly disjoint union, we use the analog of Hal\'asz's theorem for number fields we mentioned: Theorem~\ref{C22intro}.

 We can then use linear concentration estimates that we develop in Section~\ref{SECconcest} to deal with the pretentious part, and results from \cite{S23} to deal with the aperiodic part (which will vanish).